callmesalmon/vine/README.md

 VINE (Very INtuitive Editor) is a fast and intuitive terminal-based text editor based on "kilo", (https://github.com/antirez/kilo), a very small text editor.
 This version has a *lot* of improvements.
-For example more syntax highlighting, more intuitive shortcut and even configuration files (this might just be my opinion, but a much better colourscheme as well).
+For example more syntax highlighting, more intuitive shortcuts and even configuration files.
 It also runs on *just* the C standard library!

 **DISCLAIMER**: This is not a UTF-8 text editor, and I have no idea how to implement it.
 Sue me.